-Your application will be reviewed at a meeting of the relevant arts council and subcommittee or board by its elected members.
-A proposal is then submitted to the Director of Taike, who takes the final decision.
-Each year Taike receives around 14,000 applications, most of which are grant applications.
-Decisions cannot be taken before the annual state budget is approved in January.
+Each year Taike receives around 13,000 applications, most of which are grant applications.
+Decisions for applications in autumn cannot be taken before the annual state budget is approved in January.

 Regional and linguistic factors are also taken into consideration, as is the amount of funds available to be awarded.
 Attention is also paid to gender equality.

 Decisions are not explained on a case-by-case basis.
 Further information is available on the Taike website under Decision-making > Decision-making criteria.